ubc/fantastic-dollop/ui/README.md

     yarn install

+###### Add New Dependencies

+If you need to add a new dependency, run:

+    yarn add <DEPENDENCY NAME>

+`<DEPENDENCY NAME>` is the npm package you want to install.

+#### Configuration

+The API url is configured using environment variable files, documented [here](https://cli.vuejs.org/guide/mode-and-env.html).
+The included `.env.development` file is configured for the Docker build, so you will have to modify it to your API server's location.

 #### Run

 This will run locally with dynamic reload, changing the source should automatically reload the page:

     yarn run serve

-In practice though, I've found that some CSS changes aren't properly processed and you have to do a manual page refresh to properly see the changes.

 The site should be available at [http://localhost:8080/](http://localhost:8080/), unless port 8080 is already taken, in which case, it increments the port number until a free one is found.

+###### Live Reload Limitations

+In practice, I've found that some CSS changes aren't properly processed and you have to do a manual page refresh to properly see the changes.
+So if you find adding in a class doesn't do what you expected, refresh the page just to be sure.

+Environment variable file changes, such as to `.env`, requires an application restart to take effect.

 ###### Other Commands